Sophomore Kayla Fitzgerald led the Friars in kills with 12.

 In 2011, the Friars posted an 8-22 mark with a 2-10 conference record.
 Senior Lauren Fletcher received First Team All-America East honors, while 10 Friars were named to the America East Fall Honor Roll.
 In 2012, the season was highlighted by Cassie Muzzonigro setting the all-time career digs record with 1,787.

-Last season, the Friars improved from the 2012 season with a record of 12-20.
+In Providence's final year in the America East, the Friars improved from the 2012 season with a record of 12-20.
 Royer-Johnson coached freshmen Michelle Cruz and Kayla Fitzgerald to the America East All-Rookie Team.
 Off the court, 10 student-athletes were named to the America East Fall Honor Roll.

 In the summer of 2008, Royer-Johnson was selected to coach a group of collegiate athletes in a tournament held in Australia.
 Her team competed against the Queensland Academy of Sport, National Junior and National Senior teams.
 Royer-Johnson also coached for USA Athletes International in the summer of 2009 during a tour of Scotland.
 In 2010, the team made stops in Austria, Slovenia and Italy before a 2011 squad, which included Providence's Carly Morrison and Muzzonigro, visited Curacao.
 In 2012, the team which included Friars Kelly Ashmore and Elizabeth Hoyt, traveled to the Netherlands where they played 11 matches in Amsterdam, Soeste and Groningen.
 In 2013, she coached in Costa Rica where her team finished 4-0 and included Annie Russian and Hoyt.